perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 Our ancestors oversimplified.
 They fooled themselves into thinking that God only created circles and spheres.
 They thought God would always prefer simplicity over complexity.
 When they discovered that reality was more complicated than they thought, they just swept the complexity under a carpet of epicycles.
 That is, they created *unnecessary* complexity.
 This is an important point.
 The universe is complex, but it's usefully complex.

 Evidence abounds that people continue to oversimplify today.
 Some people prefer to oversimplify their cosmology.
-Others prefer to oversimply their theology.
+Others prefer to oversimplify their theology.
 Many computer language designers oversimplify their languages, and end up sweeping the universe's complexity under the carpet of the programmer.

 I would name names, but I might get in trouble with some of my friends.
 Some of my best friends are language designers.